W4RH4WK/cpp-init/opinions.md

 Take everything here with a grain of salt and feel free to disagree!
 Your milage may vary.

-## `struct` vs. `class`

-There's hardly any difference whether you use the keyword `struct` or `class` for defining a type.
-My rule of thumb is to use `class` when the type has non-public members, or special copy / move semantics.
-The keywords `protected`, `private`, `delete` are good indicators for using `class`.

-Also, put the `public` part first, then `protected`, then `private`.

-## Member Function vs. Regular Function

-Often you have the choice of writing a function as a member function or a regular (free-standing) function.
-My rule of thumb is to create a member function whenever it is related **primarily** to **one instance** of the type (e.g. `Vector2::length`)
-If the implementation primarily deals with 2 (or more) instances of the same type, I prefer a regular function (e.g. `lerp` for `Vector2`).

-Sometimes I opt for a static member function instead of a regular function when having the typename as prefix for the function call increases readability.
-Consider `Vector2::dot` vs. just `dot`.

-A common alternative to my rule of thumb is to focus on the public interface of a type.
-If some functionality can be implemented by using just the public interface of a type, implement that functionality as a regular function. [[C++ Core Guidelines C.4]](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c4-make-a-function-a-member-only-if-it-needs-direct-access-to-the-representation-of-a-class)
-I dislike this approach as changes to the public interface of a type quickly cascade to functions outside the class.

 ## Naming Conventions

 In C++ we have a bunch of different naming conventions.